PlipiKunz/CleanEnergyHVACGroup/README.md

 ## Introduction

+_DISCLAIMER: This README is an update of the origional made by Jordan Devanport, I Johnathan Kunz have extended the simulation by adding fans between rooms, among other things.
+The readme is basically the origional one, but I have changed and added some stuff here and there.

 _DISCLAIMER: This README is directed at future Computer Science students at Utah State University that may want to continue this project._

 Smart HVAC systems are increasing in importance as the climate changes.
 In the next 30 years, the demand for air conditioning is expected to increase three-fold as the Earth warms and warm countries develop.
 This project uses reinforcement learning to optimize a smart thermostat.